lolmaxz/staff-handbooks/docs/server-staff-handbook/moderator/closing-out-verifications.md

 - Ensure the <RoleBadge role="Unverified" badgeIcon="unverified_role_icon.png" color="#de0000" /> is <Tooltip tip="Hephia will automatically remove the unverified role when a member is granted the verified role." bubbleColor="#d255ec" width="20rem" labelColor="#e68027"> removed </Tooltip> from the member and <RoleBadge role="Verified" color="#008800" /> has been given to the member.
 - Ensure the member has selected appropriate roles.
-- Verify the age category matches to prevent members from faking their age.
+- Verify the age role/tag they selected matches the age of the member to prevent members from faking their age.
+(When possible)

 ---